Introducing the Windows 10 Business Secure Configuration FrameworkAlex Fields

 Drawing on my own experience implementing Microsoft 365 Business as well as Microsoft’s literature for the Enterprise, I have designed three basic profiles:

-- Enhanced security profile: This profile is appropriate for use in most small business environments and is also BYOD-friendly.
-The goal is not to impose too many restrictions while at the same time allowing the company to manage and secure the workstation and its applications.
-Many of the more advanced security features such as Attack Surface Reduction are left in audit mode so that events can be monitored, but no actions will be taken against the device.
+- Baseline: This profile is appropriate for use in most small business environments and is also BYOD-friendly.
+The goal is not to impose too many restrictions while at the same time allowing the company to manage and secure the workstation.

-- Corporate security profile: Corporate security is a more advanced profile with tighter security and restrictions via the Windows 10 MDM security baseline provided by Microsoft.
+- Standard: Corporate security is a more advanced profile with tighter security and restrictions via the Windows MDM security baseline provided by Microsoft.
 However, users are still able to install applications and customize many settings.
-Before moving to this profile, use the Enhanced profile to audit events related to advanced Microsoft Defender features, and use that data to make exceptions as needed (the guide describes how to do this).

-- High security profile: This profile uses Autopilot to remove local admin.
+- Strict: This profile uses Autopilot to remove local admin.
 As well, Conditional Access to block unmanaged devices.
 The Autopilot deployment process and baseline modifications are both described in the guide.

-The typical implementation will always begin by implementing the Enhanced security profile first, and then progressing up through the levels using the guidance I have laid out in the accompanying how-to doc.
+The typical implementation will always begin by implementing the Baseline security profile first, and then progressing up through the levels using the guidance I have laid out in the accompanying how-to doc.

 Possible extensions to the framework